 Obtaining a work visa for Israel can be a long and complicated process.
 There are two different types of Israeli work permits that a foreign worker may receive, although they both fall under the category of the B/1 work visa.

-The second is a restricted work permit, which limits a foreigner to working for a particular employer, who must act as a sponsor.
+The first is an open work permit, primarily granted to those of Jewish descent or expats in a genuine relationship with an Israeli citizen.
+The second is a restricted work permit, which limits a foreigner to working for a particular employer who must act as a sponsor.

-*Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.